ireaneus/LivingWaters/src/data/blog-posts/RighteousLotPt1.md

 ---
-title: Righteous Lot Part 1 Unveiling Lot's Impact on American Christians
+title: Righteous Lot Part 1
 slug: lot-american-christians
 publishDate: 02 July 2023
 description: Diving into both the Old and New Testaments we will explore the themes of disobedience, redemption, and the transformative power of God's grace as they unfold in Lot's story